jayd16/pragmatic-unity/README.md

 Here we can see two InputTexts bound to the same data through the generated DataBinding code.
 Notice that:

- -Each InputText has the <BindingId>DataBinder Behavior (In this case BoundStringDataBinder).
+ - Each InputText has the <BindingId>DataBinder Behavior (In this case BoundStringDataBinder).
- -The InputText onEdit event is wired to the DataBinder.Set() method -The DataBinder.OnGet event is wired to the InputText.text field
+ - The InputText onEdit event is wired to the DataBinder.Set() method
+ - The DataBinder.OnGet event is wired to the InputText.text field

  ![Bound Input Text Exmaple][bound_input_text_gif]